ultreyaonline/standalone/HOSTING.md

 For security, there need to be some secret keys set up so that unauthorized deploys cannot be triggered.
 There are 2 secret values involved: `DEPLOY_SECRET_KEY` and `DEPLOY_WEBHOOK_URL`

 #### Setting `DEPLOY_SECRET_KEY`
 On your server, in the `.env` file, set a value for `DEPLOY_SECRET_KEY`.
-A 12-20 character random string is recommended.
+A **12-20 character random string** is recommended.

 #### Setting up the Github Webhook to Trigger Deployment
-The preferred, most secure, way to trigger deployment is by using Github Webhooks.
+The preferred, most secure, way to trigger deployment is by using Github Actions Webhooks.
 This requires a bit of configuration:
 - Login to your Github account, and open your project repository.
 Click on the Settings tab, and then the Webhooks tab.
 - Add a Webhook, pointing to this URL: `https://your_domain.com/api/deploy`
 - Content type: `application/json`